 Specifically, the concept of the upper secondary threshold comes into play for younger workers.
 For employees under the age of 21, employers can benefit from reduced employer National Insurance contributions up to this threshold.

-This means that for earnings up to the upper secondary threshold, employers may pay a lower rate of National Insurance for these younger employees, incentivising the employment of younger individuals within the workforce.
+This means that for earnings up to the upper secondary threshold, employers may pay a lower rate of National Insurance rates for these younger employees, incentivising the employment of younger individuals within the workforce.

 How many full years of NI do I need for a full pension?